caesarli0814/caesarli0814/README.md

-- 👋 Hi, I’m a first-year PhD student working on operations management.
+- 👋 Hi, I’m a third-year Ph.D. student working on operations management.
-- 👀 I’m interested in online learning algorithms (& bandit algorithm) and robust optimization.
+- 👀 I’m interested in revenue management and OM-marketing interface.

 <!---
 methoddiligence/methoddiligence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.